akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_tags": ["tag1", "tag2", "tag3"], // OPTIONAL, an array of tags, or a comma separated string would work too, defaults to null

         "_attachments": ["http://example.com/myfile.zip"], // OPTIONAL, an array of urls, to append to the content for download.
+        // OR you can pass a filename with it "_attachments": [{url: "http://example.com/myfile.zip", filename: "www.zip"}], // OPTIONAL, an array of objects with urls and filenames, to append to the content for download.

 		// OPTIONAL, an array of objects, each object mush have the binary BLOB,
 		// either a filename or extension, then each file will be written to disk,